-We change the world by assisting young adults with high functioning Autism Spectrum Disorder, ADHD, and/or learning disabilities to achieve more; and we share our knowledge with the local, national, and international communities.
+We change the world by assisting young adults autism learning differences to achieve more.
 We offer individualized training and hands on experiences catered to each individual's unique needs.
 We target a wide spectrum of academic, adaptive, vocational, and social-emotional skills to help facilitate growth and a balanced quality of life.
 Our students come seeking hope for a better future and graduate empowered with skills and confidence.

 To learn more about where the Empowerment Statements came from, read this post from our blog.